hal/core/README.md

 and verify changes.
 You can get the OOPHM Plugin, required for attaching your browser to the hosted mode execution here: http://gwt.google.com/samples/MissingPlugin/MissingPlugin.html

-NOTE: you need to add user with JBoss 8 add-user script.
+NOTE: you need to add user with WildFly add-user script.

 ## Running in web mode

 	cd build/app
 	mvn package

-Produces a war file in target/*-resources.jar, which needs to be deployed as a JBoss Module.
+Produces a war file in target/*-resources.jar, which needs to be deployed as a WildFly Module.

 ## EAP Build Profile